So you haven't caught COVID yet. Does that mean you're a superdodger?

 What does it take to be a true superdodger?

-Over the course of human history, scientists have identified only two instances of true virus superdodgers.
+Over the course of human history, scientists have identified only two instances of true virus superdogers.
 That is, where a specific mutation in their genes makes people completely resistant to a virus.
-So that it slides off their cells, "like water sliding off a glass window," as Casanova puts it..
+So that it slides off their cells, "like water sliding off a glass window," as Casanova puts it.

 In 2003, a team in London showed how some people never get a stomach bug, called norovirus, which causes vomiting and diarrhea.
 The researchers found that one mutation in their genes prevents them from making a molecule the virus needs to infect the cell.

-(In 1995, researchers in France figured out why some people appeared to never be infected with a species of malaria known as Plasmodium vivax.
-However, over the past decade, further studies have clarified that these superdodgers actually do become infected with the parasite; they simply don't show symptoms.)
+9In 1995, researchers in France figured out why some people appeared to never be infected with a species of malaria, known as Plasmodium vivax.
+However, over the past decade, further studies have clarified that these superdodgers actually do become infected with the parasite, they simply don't show symptoms.)

 In 1996, his team was getting really close to solving that puzzle.
 One morning they found a huge clue.
 The night before, they had set up an experiment to test which molecules HIV needed to infect a human cell.
 The experiment garnered spectacular results.